 It’s meat-free Monday again!
 This recipe takes less than 15 minutes to cook and is simple and delicious.
 Plus it only has seven ingredients!

-I’m not one of those cooks who sticks religiously to recipes.
-So if you’re like me, try substituting the ricotta for the same amount of mascarpone.
-That would work as well.
 If you don’t have a spiralizer, you can also substitute the daikon noodles for spaghetti.
 Just cook the pasta according to the packet instructions before you add it to the onion and garlic.
 The pictures show a combination of spaghetti and daikon noodles.

 Ingredients (serves 2)

 – 1 large daikon